tanghao-xiaomi/docs/en/device_dev_guide/kernel/memory_management/memory_mgt.md

 ## I. Introduction

-The code for OpenVela's memory management module is located in the `nuttx/mm` directory, which contains memory management related modules.
+The code for openvela's memory management module is located in the `nuttx/mm` directory, which contains memory management related modules.
 These modules provide features such as memory allocation, memory mapping, shared memory management, and more to support the memory requirements of systems and applications.

 ## II.
 Directory Structure